KING-TV: Sports programming

-KING-TV opted not to carry NBC's telecasts of the Stanley Cup Finals in 2006, 2007, 2008 and 2013, when the games began at 5 p.m.
+KING-TV opted not to carry NBC's telecasts of the Stanley Cup Final in 2006, 2007, 2008 and 2013, when the games began at 5 p.m.
 Pacific time, choosing to instead air its regular lineup of local newscasts and syndicated shows.
 KONG picked up the NBC telecasts of the games, and CBC Television's broadcasts of the games were available to most cable providers in the region through the network's Vancouver owned-and-operated station CBUT.
 For the 2007 and 2008 Stanley Cup Finals, however, KING-TV aired NBC's Saturday night telecasts, while KONG aired the other NBC telecasts.
-As for the 2009 Stanley Cup Finals, KING-TV aired games 1, 2 and 5 while KONG aired games 6 and 7.
+As for the 2009 Stanley Cup Final, KING-TV aired games 1, 2 and 5 while KONG aired games 6 and 7.

 KING-TV has been the official television partner of the Seattle Seahawks since 2022, airing preseason games and team-focused shows; previous stints with the team were held from 1981 to 2000 and again from 2004 to 2011 (sister station KONG carried Seahawks preseason games in 2003 and 2004).
 The station also airs Seahawks games through NBC's broadcast contract with the NFL (via Sunday Night Football; it has also served as the team's unofficial home station, carrying most games from 1977 to 1997 when the team played in the AFC, which NBC held the broadcast rights to in those years).
-Notably, this included the Seahawks' appearance in Super Bowl XLIX.
+Notably, this included the Seahawks' appearance in Super Bowl XLIX and victory in Super Bowl LX; both of these Super Bowls featured them playing against the New England Patriots.
 Both KING-TV and KONG served as official television broadcasters of the city's Major League Soccer club Seattle Sounders FC from 2009 to 2013, in which KONG aired a weekly magazine program on Sunday nights during the season called Sounders FC Weekly, and was rebroadcast Mondays on sister cable channel Northwest Cable News.